-Walter AG release new TC620 Supreme thread mills
+Walter AG releases new TC620 Supreme thread mills

 High cutting pressure, tool deflection, wear and overall performance are particular challenges when it comes to thread milling.
 The results of these common issues can be restrictive cutting performance parameters, additional cutting passes, short tool life and even tool breakage.
 Walter